TokaLab/tokalab.github.io/pages/Documentation.md

   nav:  "docs"
 ---

-TokaLab is an initiative focused on developing modular tools for simulating various aspects of tokamak behavior and environments—including plasma equilibrium, diagnostics, and more.
+TokaLab is an initiative focused on developing modular tools for simulating various aspects of tokamak behaviour and environments—including plasma equilibrium, diagnostics, and more.
 We are actively expanding our ecosystem and welcome collaborations!

+Visit the [GitHub repository](href="https://github.com/TokaLab") to download it.

-Below is a list of available modules, each with links to their respective documentation.
+Below is a list of available modules, each with links to its respective documentation.

 [VirtualLab](/VirtualLab/Overview/)